zenecture/neuroflow/README.md

 The focus `Ω` gives a function, and we can give it a 23-dimensional vector and get a 5-dimensional vector back.

-Another scenario where a focus is useful is when weights are initialized for a model,
+Another scenario where a focus is useful is when weights are initialized before training a model,
-i. e. the activations of the layers can be watched and adjusted.
+i. e. the activations of the layers can be watched and adjusted to find good values.

 # Using GPU